-(iii) transaction fees charged by payment channels, (iv) expenses incurred in providing customer and rider care services or the service fee charged by external customer service providers, and (v) packaging cost as well as other operations and support costs directly attributed to our principal operations.
+Fulfillment expenses.
+Our fulfillment expenses primarily consist of (i) remuneration and incentives paid to riders for delivering orders, (ii) expenses charged by outsourced delivery agencies, (iii) transaction fees charged by payment channels, (iv) expenses incurred in providing customer and rider care services or the service fee charged by external customer service providers, and (v) packaging cost as well as other fulfillment expenses directly attributed to our principal operations.